chirag4862/chirag4862/README.md

 ### Glad to see you here!
-I am a highly motivated and detail-oriented Frontend Developer with a passion for creating visually appealing and user-friendly websites and applications.
-With a Bachelor's degree in Computer Science Engineering and experience in 3D modeling and game development, I am proficient in a range of programming languages and libraries.
-As an effective problem-solver and collaborator, I have built a strong portfolio of projects that showcase my skills in creating immersive 3D environments, designing and modeling virtual merchandise, and developing cross-platform mobile apps.
-In addition to my technical skills, I am also skilled in effective communication and always looking for new ways to streamline and optimize my work.
+I am an innovative and results-driven Python Developer with a strong background in AI and ML technologies, complemented by a Bachelor’s degree in Computer Science Engineering.
+My expertise spans OCR technologies, vector databases, and the software development life cycle (SDLC).
+With hands-on experience in enhancing deep learning and computer vision solutions, optimizing performance, and leading cross-functional teams, I have successfully implemented advanced data extraction systems and significantly improved system performance.
+Passionate about leveraging my skills to solve complex problems and contribute to dynamic teams, I am dedicated to delivering impactful solutions and continuously seeking opportunities for growth and optimization in my work.

 ![Profile views counter](https://komarev.com/ghpvc/?username=chirag4862&&style=flat-square)